frizatch/ScrollyTelling-Introduction/README.md

 - When you are happy with your story and want it live on the web, click the “Publish” button and *voilà* you’ll have a URL you can use to share your work!

 ## Knight Lab's StoryMap

+Sign in via a Google account

+Pick a basmap from the dropdown or look for further options here: https://leaflet-extras.github.io/leaflet-providers/preview/